 Learn more from our volunteers.
 Read their Kenya blogs. »

 Volunteers will be building a system to support a school garden that will provide food for children who often only get one meal a day.
-Those children often have difficulty focussing on their studies because of hunger.
+Those children often have difficulty focusing on their studies because of hunger.

 The goal is to harvest rain water for schools to use in a garden at the school.
 Items used in this project would be gutters, water tanks, pipes and fittings.
 The school leaders want to make the lunch program self sustaining by growing their own food so that meals can be provided to all children.
 By volunteering in Kenya, you can work to help alleviate their concerns.
 Kenya itself is still heavily reliant upon agriculture for its economic success; tea, coffee, sisal, corn and wheat are among the main crops grown in the highlands, while coconuts, pineapples, cashews, cotton and sugarcane are harvested in the lower areas.
 This dependency on agriculture makes ACCESS Kenya’s goals of improving water resources and restoring deforested areas even more important to the people of the region and the country as a whole, especially since most agriculture is reliant upon rainwater.